Search Car Hire

 This will occur during entry and exit of the Highway, therefore the cost of your trip will then be determined on the distance travelled, time of the day, vehicle class and if a valid transponder was used.
 Rental vehicles that fail to pay the applicable toll, the supplier of the vehicle will forward the toll notice/invoice to the hirer.

 Road signs in Canada and in the USA are very much alike but do not recognise the standards used in the Manual on Uniform Traffic Control Devices (MUTCD) adhered to within the USA.
 Canadian road signs are very much independent taking on unique differences such as shapes, colours, typefaces or arrows.

 Safe driving is always important, but being on the road during winter warrants extra precautions.
 Stay alert, slow down, and stay in control — the three key elements of safe winter driving.
 Drive according to highway and weather conditions.
 Maintain a safe following distance between you and the vehicle in front of you to avoid situations where you may have to brake suddenly.
-Click here for more information about winter driving in Canada.
+You can learn more about this on our Winter Driving in Canada page.

 All information provided is to be used as a guide only.
-Distances and time may very according to the route taken.
+Distances and time may vary according to the route taken.
 The information shown on this page may have changed since the date of publication.
 Please refer to the countries local tourist office for up-to-date advice.
-Last updated: November 2016.
+Last updated: January 2022.